Alexthemagician/NYStateBlog/README.md

 # NYStateBlog
- Info about NY State and fun activities.
+ Website with info about NY State and fun activities.
+Made with basic HTML, CSS and JavaScript.